- Easy to drive

 The fittings inside are also very good, with the exception of the front seat cushions.
 These are short and flat, which compromises comfort on long trips.
 We recommend test-driving an HR-V and making up your own mind, because the level of front seat support may vary for people of different sizes and statures.

-The bigger wheels and tyres worn by the VTi-S and VTi-L don’t detract much from comfort.
+The bigger wheels and tyres worn by the VTi-S, RS and VTi-LX don’t detract much from comfort.

 Under way the HR-V interior is very quiet, and free from excessive wind, suspension and tyre noise.
 Perhaps because it is so well insulated most of the time, you do notice a rise in tyre noise on the coarse-chip surfaces found in many regional areas.